Health-RI/img2catalog/README.md

 ## Inclusion and exclusion of projects

 By default, all public and protected projects are indexed.
-Private projects are only indexed by configuring `include_private = true` in the `[img2catalog]` section of your configuration file.
+Since private projects are not shown on XNAT, they will also not be harvested to be represented in a public catalogue.

 By specifying either opt-in or opt-out keywords, projects can be included and excluded.
 If an opt-in keyword is given, only projects with that keyword are included; if an opt-out keyword is given